myNBGcode/PostmanCollections/FX Rates API v1.0/README.md

   "banknotesSell": "1.10859000"
 }
 ```
-The application will store the result and use it to calculate the amount conversion by multiplying the user input with the value of **DELT_TAS** field.
+The application will store the result and use it to calculate the amount conversion by multiplying the user input with the value of **exchangeBuy** field.

 Created by **NBG**.
 See more at https://www.nbg.gr/